RotorHazard/community-plugins/docs/docs/plugin/include.md

 ## CI Checks

 After submitting your pull request, a series of CI checks (pre-flights) will be run to ensure that the repository meets the required standards to be included in the community plugins database.
 All checks must pass for the repository to be included, unless otherwise agreed.

+### Check Repository Name

+Validates that the repository name in `plugins.json` and `categories.json` matches the exact casing of the GitHub repository (e.g., `"JohnDoe/my-plugin"` instead of `"johndoe/my-plugin"`).
+This ensures proper categorization on the website.

 ### Check Category